Usk

 Usk (Brynbuga) is a town and community in Monmouthshire, Wales, 10 mi northeast of Newport.
 It is located on the River Usk, which is spanned by an arched stone bridge at the western entrance to the town.
 Usk Castle, above the town, overlooks the ancient crossing point.
 It developed as a small market town, with some industry including the making of Japanware, and with a notable prison built in 1841–42.
 In recent years, Usk has become known for its history of success in Britain in Bloom competitions, winning the "Wales in Bloom" competition 35 times in a row between 1982 and 2016.
 The resident population of the town in 2011 was 2,834, decreasing to roughly 2,600 in 2021.
 6.8% of the population are recorded as being able to speak Welsh.

 Toponymy

-William Camden recorded that the town's English name derives from Caer-usk (the Caer or Castrum on the River Usk).
-The name of the river itself may mean "abounding in fish" or simply "water".

-The origin of the Welsh name Brynbuga (/cy/) is less certain.
-The local Brythonic name adopted into Latin as Burrium or Burrio was recorded as Brunebegy and Burenbegie in the 15th century.
-The modern name is likely an example of the linguistic metathesis common in Welsh Topography.
-Folk etymology has suggested the name derives from Bryn Buga (Buga's Hill) or Bryn Bugeilio (Shepherding Hill).
+The town's English name derives from the River Usk, on which it lies.
+Its Welsh name, Brynbuga, means "hill of Buga", although the identity of Buga is unknown.
+It was known to the Romans as Burrium or Bulleum, which incorporates another personal name, Burros (meaning "stout").